johannschopplich/kirby-vue3-starterkit/README.md

 Finally, deploy your project and point your web server to the `public` folder.

+### Configuration

+You can define variables for your backend and frontend code in the same file.

+All development and production related configurations are located in your `.env` file:
+- `KIRBY_SERVER_HOSTNAME` and `KIRBY_SERVER_PORT` specifies the address where you wish the Kirby backend to be served from.
+It is used by the frontend to fetch content data.
+- Keys starting with `VITE_` are available in your code with e.g. `import.meta.env.VITE_CUSTOM_VARIABLE`.

 ### Deployment

 1. Deploy whole repository on your server.